j-geuter/SinkhornNNHybrid/README.md

 The network learns using the function `learn_potential` which takes as input the file name of a training data file.
 This function learns using an error on the dual potential of the OT problem.
 One can, however, also compute the OT value from this potential and use an error on the optimum (instead of the potential, i.e. the _optimizer_); this can be done with `learn_ws`.
 The respective testing functions are `test_potential` and `test_ws`.
+Note that when run directly, `DualOTComputations` prompts you to enter an 'input width of data' and automatically creates a `DualApproximator` object `d`.
 Example:

 ```python